 If you are a reader of the right end of the British press you will be familiar with stories claiming that the Corporation has a liberal, left-wing bias.

-Only last week the Daily Telegraph reported a new study had found that the BBC “exhibits a left-of-centre bias in both the amount of coverage it gives to different opinions and the way in which these voices are represented”.
+In August 2013, the Daily Telegraph reported a new study had found that the BBC “exhibits a left-of-centre bias in both the amount of coverage it gives to different opinions and the way in which these voices are represented”.
 Other critics have accused the BBC of having a pro-EU and anti-business slant.
 But how true are these accusations and what does the evidence suggest about the range of views the corporation features in its news output?

 Along with a group of colleagues at Cardiff University, I recently completed a major content analysis of BBC coverage.
 This research was funded by the BBC Trust as part of an ongoing series of studies examining the impartiality of its reporting in areas such as regional news, the Israel-Palestine conflict, the Arab Spring, business and science.

 Our research had two strands.
 One examined the range of topics and sources featured in BBC broadcast news and how that compared to what was provided by other broadcasters.
 A second strand looked in detail at the BBC’s online and broadcast reporting of immigration, the EU and religion.
 We analysed news coverage from both 2007 and 2012 in order to identify any possible changes over time.

 One of the most striking findings was the dominance of party political sources.
 In coverage of immigration, the EU and religion, these accounted for 49.4% of all source appearances in 2007 and 54.8% in 2012.
 In reporting of the EU the dominance was even more pronounced with party political sources accounting for 65% of source appearances in 2007 and 79.2% in 2012.

 Political sources were also much more likely than other sources to be featured in the opening sections of news reports which had the consequence of reports being framed from party political perspectives which other sources then had to respond to.